HoneyBook Pricing: Plans, Costs, and Key Features in 2026

 My bottom line on HoneyBook pricing

-HoneyBook works well if you’re a freelancer or small team that wants an affordable way to combine proposals, invoicing, and client communication.
-I think it’s well-suited to solo operators and creatives who value ease of setup and don’t need complex reporting or team controls.
+HoneyBook works well if you're a freelancer or small team that wants an affordable way to combine proposals, invoicing, and client communication.
+I think it's well-suited to creatives who value ease of setup and don't need complex reporting or team controls.

 Growing teams tend to find more long-term value in platforms like Assembly once they outgrow HoneyBook's limits.
 Assembly includes the same essentials but expands them with a fully branded client portal, advanced billing and automation tools, and an AI Assistant that supports daily client management.

-It also integrates with platforms like Airtable and Calendly and offers unlimited users with flexible permissions.
-I think that combination makes it a stronger long-term option for firms that need scalability without sacrificing client experience.
+Assembly also integrates with platforms like Airtable and Calendly.
+I think the combination of flexible user permissions and scalable team limits makes it a stronger long-term option for firms that need to grow without sacrificing client experience.

 Frequently Asked Questions